Marwa-Alanazi/Explore-Bikeshare-Data-PDSN-Udacity/README.md

 * Counts of each gender (only available for NYC and Chicago)
 * Earliest, most recent, most common year of birth (only available for NYC and Chicago)

+### The Files
+To answer these questions using Python, we need to write a Python script.
+Also we need the three city dataset files too:

+* chicago.csv
+* new_york_city.csv
+* washington.csv

 ---